 A particularly lucrative business is taking up anything in the writing sector.
 Take on a role as a content writer specializing in articles for your field, become an essay assistant at edubirdie.
 It’s the top platform for homework help online, thesis, dissertation and college essays.

 This world is only now open to you because most platforms require that you acquire at least a diploma.
-With an undergraduate degree, your free to join pretty much any essay writing service you wish.
+With an undergraduate degree, you’re free to join pretty much any essay writing service you wish as an essay writer.